Creating a Telegram bot for Proxmox notifications

 Preparing your Proxmox environment for notifications

 Make sure your Proxmox host can reach api.telegram.org on port 443.
-Open outgoing HTTPS if you run a strict firewall.
-Create a dedicated service account or use root with an API token for automation access to the Proxmox API.
-If you prefer not to touch the API, plan to read logs instead; both approaches work for Proxmox monitoring.
+Open outbound HTTPS if you run a strict firewall.
+For automation access to the Proxmox API, create a dedicated service account or use root with an API token.
+If you do not want to touch the API, read logs instead; both approaches work for Proxmox monitoring.

 Give the automation account only the minimum privileges it needs.
-For example, a read-only role that can view tasks, node status and backup logs is usually enough.
+A read-only role that can view tasks, node status, and backup logs is usually enough.

 Creating your Telegram bot and getting the API token

-2. Send /newbot and follow prompts for name and username.
+2. Send /newbot and follow the prompts for name and username.

 3. BotFather returns a token that looks like 123456:ABC-defGhIJKlmnoPQRstuVwxYZ.